 Salineville is a very small village located in the state of Ohio.
-With a population of 1,178 people and just one neighborhood, Salineville is the 555th largest community in Ohio.
-Salineville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,173 people and just one neighborhood, Salineville is the 555th largest community in Ohio.
+Much of the housing stock in Salineville was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Salineville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Salineville are a mix of both white- and blue-collar jobs.
 Overall, Salineville is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Salineville who work in sales jobs (14.70%), management occupations (7.16%), and maintenance occupations (6.96%).